Python (Scripting) - Looping over a list

 | Python (Scripting) articles

-Here is one way to loop through the items in a list.
+Here is probably the most basic way to loop through the items in a list in Python.

 for item in ["apple", "banana", "orange", "grapes"]: